Francis Ford Coppola's unrealized projects: The Story

+The Pirates of Penzance

+In December 1980, Coppola and producer Joseph Papp planned to collaborate on a film adaptation of the Gilbert and Sullivan musical The Pirates of Penzance, produced under American Zoetrope.
+Although the Coppola/Papp version did not proceed, Universal Pictures released a film of Papp's production in 1983, with its stage director Wilford Leach also directing the film.

 The Conquest of Mexico

 Coppola also planned to raise financing for Werner Herzog's $20 million dollar project The Conquest of Mexico, to be produced under his Zoetrope Studios.

 The Van Helsing Chronicles

 After the success of Bram Stoker's Dracula, Coppola and James V. Hart developed a follow-up to that film, tentatively titled The Van Helsing Chronicles, centering on Anthony Hopkins' Helsing as he fends off new supernatural threats.
 Though the project didn't ultimately happen, a Van Helsing movie later arrived in the form of a 2004 blockbuster with Hugh Jackman in the role.

 The Mummy

 In 1996, a film adaptation of The Mummy was said to be in the works produced by Coppola and James V. Hart, after previously having teamed for Bram Stoker's Dracula and Mary Shelley's Frankenstein.
 This version was to have been based on the original novel, which was set in Ireland.